The Crew-Cuts

 The Crew-Cuts (sometimes spelled Crew Cuts or Crewcuts) were a Canadian vocal and doowop quartet, that made a number of popular records that charted in the United States and worldwide.
-They were most famous for their recording of The Chords' hit record, "Sh-Boom".
+They were most famous for their recording of the Chords' hit record "Sh-Boom".

-The Crewcuts along with The Four Lads and The Diamonds were an inducted into the Canadian Hall of Fame in 1984.
-All the originals were on stage.
+The Crewcuts along with the Four Lads and the Diamonds were inducted into the Canadian Hall of Fame in 1984.